coala/coala/docs/Developers/Writing_Native_Bears.rst

 What is a bear?
 ---------------

-A bear is meant to do some analysis on source code.
+A bear is meant to do some analysis on the source code.
 The source code will be provided by coala so the bear doesn't have to care where it comes from or where it goes.